-At August 31, 2017 and May 31, 2017 the carrying value of the Company's cash, accounts payable and accrued liabilities approximate their fair value due to the short-term maturity of the instruments.
+At February 28, 2018 and May 31, 2017, the carrying value of the Company's cash, accounts payable and accrued liabilities approximate their fair value due to the short-term maturity of the instruments.
 The Company carries derivative financial instruments at fair value as required by U.S. GAAP.

 Derivative financial instruments consist of financial instruments that contain a notional amount and one or more underlying variables (e.g., interest rate, security price, variable conversion rate or other variables), require no initial net investment and permit net settlement.
 Derivative financial instruments may be free-standing or embedded in other financial instruments.
-The Company follows the provisions of FASB ASC 815 "Derivatives and Hedging" ("ASC 815"), as their instruments are recorded as a derivative liability, at fair value, with changes in fair value reflected in income.
+The Company follows the provisions of FASB ASC 815 "Derivatives and Hedging" ("ASC 815"), as their instruments are recorded as a derivative liability, at fair value, and FASB ASC 480 "Distinguishing Liabilities from Equity" (ASC 480), as it relates to warrant liability, with changes in fair value reflected in income.